A wise man once said, “east or west, home is best”. Is it possible however, to feel at home away from home?

 Future expats should try to plan as much as possible ahead of the move, to ensure they can benefit from tax advantages as soon as they move overseas.
 Australia has entered into treaties with 40 countries which ensures that an expat is only treated as a tax resident in one of the countries, thereby eliminating the risk of an expat being subjected to double taxation.

-There has been a lot of confusion for expats about how to determine whether one is a resident or a non-resident for tax purposes.
-Fortunately, a recent ruling has provided insight into this question.
+Each of these categories can have big implications for your financial plans abroad, so it pays to know exactly which camp you fall into.
 The court allowed an appeal by an expat that upheld that the plaintiff had demonstrated his intention to remain in the overseas country.
 This was done by taking into consideration significant choices that the plaintiff had made while overseas, other than the mere question of whether he had a permanent residence overseas.
 Such other factors considered in the ruling include the decision to relocate one’s family abroad, enrolling children in schools and making significant investment decisions overseas.
 He was therefore treated as non-resident for tax purposes.

 This is a win for Australians going overseas who hope to escape the burden of taxation in Australia by ensuring that ATO takes a closer look when determining whether the expat has demonstrated their intention to live in an overseas country permanently and should, therefore, be treated as a non-resident for tax purposes.
 It also provided a platform for the Australian Government to review its rules on Australian residency to provide more clarity.